awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

    PS C:\Users\delegateadmin> $trigger2 = new-scheduledTaskTrigger -weekly -DaysOfWeek Monday,Tuesday,Wednesday,Thursday,Friday -at 18:00
    ```

 1. Use `invoke-command` to run the `scriptblock` command\.
 Doing so writes a script that sets the shadow copy schedule with the `new-scheduledTaskTrigger` value that you just created\.
-Replace *`file-system-Id`* with the ID of the file system on which you're setting the shadow copy schedule\.
+Replace *`FSxFileSystem-Remote-PowerShell-Endpoint`* with the Windows Remote PowerShell endpoint of file system that you want to administer\.
+You can find the Windows Remote PowerShell endpoint in the Amazon FSx console, in the **Network & Security** section of the file system details screen, or in the response of the `DescribeFileSystem` API operation\.

    ```
-   PS C:\Users\delegateadmin> invoke-command -ComputerName file-system-Id -ConfigurationName FSxRemoteAdmin -scriptblock {
+   PS C:\Users\delegateadmin> invoke-command -ComputerName FSxFileSystem-Remote-PowerShell-Endpoint -ConfigurationName FSxRemoteAdmin -scriptblock {
    ```

 1. Enter the following line at the `>>` prompt to set your shadow copy schedule using the `set-fsxshadowcopyschedule` command\.